Cabinet Refinishing Cost in Palm Desert

 Why There Is No Honest Phone Quote

 Cabinet refinishing cost depends on a dozen factors that cannot be assessed without standing in your kitchen.
-Door and drawer count varies from 16 in a compact condo to 60+ in a large estate home with an island, wet bar, and pantry — that range alone creates a 3x cost difference before accounting for anything else.
+Door and drawer count varies widely — from around 16 in a small kitchen to 60+ in a large kitchen with an island and extensive cabinetry — and that range alone creates a 3x cost difference before accounting for anything else.
 Any number a contractor gives you before an in-home visit is either a wild guess or a bait-and-switch low number intended to get them in the door.

 We do not quote over the phone.
 Tyler does a free in-home estimate at your Palm Desert property, counts every door and drawer, assesses the current finish condition, and writes a detailed quote on the spot.
 The number on that quote is the number you pay.
 No surprises on install day.